xhemals/f1-race-replay-gui/README.md

 - **Interactive Controls:** Pause, rewind, fast forward, and adjust playback speed using on-screen buttons or keyboard shortcuts.
 - **Legend:** On-screen legend explains all controls.
 - **Driver Telemetry Insights:** View speed, gear, DRS status, and current lap for selected drivers when selected on the leaderboard.
-- **Menu**: Easy to use GUI menu to select races and start replays.
+- **GUI Menu**: Easy to use GUI menu to select races and start replays.

 ## Controls